Computable measure of the quantum correlation: Quantifying Quantum Correlations

-Note also the fact that the above measure of discord is in some sense similar to the geometric measure.
-Indeed, the geometric discord $D_G(\rho)$, as given in Eq. (\ref{GD-Luo2}), is defined as the distance between a given $\rho$ and the closest state $\Pi^A(\rho)$, for all von Neumann (projective) measurements $\Pi^A=\{\Pi^A_k\}_{k=1}^{m}$ acting on $\mathcal{H}^A$.
-On the other hand, $D_{{P}}(\rho)$ is defined as the distance between the left-correlation matrix $\mathcal{T}$ associated to $\rho$ and the closest left-correlation matrix $P(\mathcal{T})$, for all $(m-1)$-dimensional projection operators $P$ acting on $\mathbb{R}^{m^2-1}$.
-Clearly, difference arise from the level of calculation of the Hilbert-Schmidt distance; the former is in the level of density operator $\rho$ but the later is in the level of left-correlation matrix $\mathcal{T}$.
-As it is shown in appendix \ref{AppendixTight}, an alternative form for the geometric discord is given by
+where the equality is satisfied when the first subsystem is a qubit.
+This, particularly, implies that for an $m\otimes n$ system, $\rho$ is a zero-discord state if and only if the lower bound (\ref{TightLowerBound}) vanishes.
+Recall that one refers to a bound as faithful if and only if it vanishes on any state for which the bounded quantity vanishes.
+In view of this the tight lower bound given by Eq. (\ref{TightLowerBound}) is faithful, so it may serve as an independent indicator of the quantumness.
+It should be noted that our measure of quantumness can be regarded as a kind of geometric measure.
+Indeed, the geometric discord $D_G(\rho)$, as given in Eq. (\ref{GD-Luo2}), is defined as the square of the Hilbert-Schmidt distance between a given $\rho$ and the closest state $\Pi^A(\rho)$, for all von Neumann (projective) measurements $\Pi^A=\{\Pi^A_k\}_{k=1}^{m}$ acting on $\mathcal{H}^A$.
+On the other hand, $D_{{\mathcal T},f}^{(p)}(\rho)$ is defined as the $p$-distance between the $A$-correlation matrix $\mathcal{T}_f$ associated to $\rho$ and the closest $A$-correlation matrix $P(\mathcal{T}_f)$, for all $(m-1)$-dimensional projection operators $P$ acting on $\mathbb{R}^{m^2-1}$.